-I personally like to use a boneless sirloin roast – it’s not as fatty as the shoulder, but it’s not as lean as tenderloin.
+I personally like to use boneless pork sirloin tip roast for this slow cooker recipe.
+It’s not as fatty as the shoulder, but it’s not as lean as tenderloin.
 It has just the right balance of texture and flavor!

 Essentially, yes.
 Both are slow cooked for hours until the meat is falling apart and extra tender.